Just add WATER: WebAssembly-based Circumvention Transports: Design

 \section{Design}

-There are two key components in \water: 1) a runtime library that is integrated into a circumvention tool to allow it to run \water binaries and 2) a WebAssembly-based Transport Module (WATM) that is the interchangeable \water binary implemetning a particular circumvention or transport encoding technique.
+There are two key components in \water: 1) a runtime library to be integrated into a circumvention tool to run WATMs and 2) a WebAssembly Transport Module (WATM) as the hot-swappable \texttt{.wasm} binary implementing a particular circumvention strategy or transport encoding technique.